 Montana-born, I’m the granddaughter of wild cowboys and Norwegian homesteaders, pioneers leaning into the land with their hopes and dreams.
-Imbued with a philosophy of hard work and grit against this backdrop of want and need, my siblings, relatives and I have become doctors, ambassadors, professors, Hollywood Oscar winners, theologians, and award-winning journalists.
-Although I’ve now lived in the urban outback of Seattle for more than 30 years – plus several years recently in Montana – memories are still fresh of growing up listening to the backdrop of voices: my Montanan family and relatives telling stories – some very tall, most sadly true: struggles. scandals. secrets. surprises.
+Imbued with a philosophy of hard work and grit against this backdrop of want and need, my siblings, relatives, and I have become doctors, ambassadors, professors, Hollywood Oscar winners, law library directors, theologians, and award-winning journalists.
+Although I’ve now lived in the urban outback of Seattle for more than 35 years – plus several years recently in Montana – memories are still fresh of growing up listening to the backdrop of voices: my Montanan family and relatives telling stories – some very tall, most sadly true: struggles. scandals. secrets. surprises.

 I majored in Russian language and area studies at Ripon College, taking classes such as Soviet foreign policy, comparative economics, Russian-Soviet history, and traveling alone to Yugoslavia (unheard of at the time) for a semester-long research project.
-For fun, I also performed in Readers’ Theatre – it’s storytelling in action, played piano, and was a radio morning news co-anchor and solo-anchored my own radio show.
+For fun, I also performed in Readers’ Theatre – it’s storytelling in action – played piano, and was a Ripon College radio morning news co-anchor and solo-anchored my own radio show.

 A Hand Up